themarquisdesheric/amber-health/README.md

 # The Chronic

-## A platform to spread knowledge and awareness of chronic conditions like endometriosis, Ehler-Danlos Syndrome, POTS, and those of the autoimmune variety
+A platform to spread knowledge and awareness of chronic conditions like endometriosis, Ehler-Danlos Syndrome, POTS, and those of the autoimmune variety

-### The following bash scripts are available [here](https://github.com/themarquisdesheric/bash/blob/master/amber-scripts.bash)
+---

+## Scripts
 ```
 createArticle
 ```